The Shashoua Principle [Roger Shashoua v. Mukesh Sharma, 2009 EWHC 957 (Comm)]

 “When there is an express designation of the Arbitration venue as London and no designation of any alternative place as seat, combined with a supranational body of rules [i.e. ICC] governing the Arbitration and no other significant contrary indicia, the inexorable conclusion is, to my mind, that London is the juridical seat and English law the curial law.”

-Mr. Chidambaram submitted recently before the SC that the Constitution Bench in BALCO has not approved the Judgment in Shashoua and the view expressed by the 2-Judge Bench in Enercon (India) Ltd., (2014) 5 SCC 1 to that effect is per incuriam.
+Mr. Chidambaram submitted recently before SC, the Constitution Bench in BALCO has not approved the Judgment in Shashoua and the view expressed by the 2-Judge Bench in Enercon (India) Ltd., (2014) 5 SCC 1 to that effect is per incuriam.

 Hon’ble Justice Dipak Misra has dealt with the submission at length in Roger Shashoua v.
 Mukesh Sharma, [Civil Appeal Nos.
 2841-2843 of 2017]: